-What seems like loss can be seen as opportunity just by changing your perspective.
-Adversity can turn into a learning opportunity; problems can turn into a solution; what is failure from one perspective can be seen as a launching pad for success from another.
+What seems like loss can be seen as an opportunity just by changing your perspective.
+Adversity can turn into a learning opportunity; problems can turn into a solution; what is a failure from one perspective can be seen as a launching pad for success from another.

 When you think freely you know that there is always more than one perspective on a given situation.
 You just need to view things from another angle.
 I like to use the internal courtyard analogy.

 We are all windows in a circular building overlooking an internal courtyard.
 The perspective from my window is different than the others.
 Hence, if I want to have a better picture of the courtyard of life I need to look at it from other windows.

 Conservative, authoritarian, religious or institutional structures resist change forcefully because their worldview rests on the premise that their knowledge or beliefs are absolute.
 Even science can, did and does fall in this trap at times.

 Yet the free-thinker is sure of only one thing – that knowledge is provisional.
 What we think we know today might be debunked or dramatically changed by what we know tomorrow.

 Free-thinkers run away from individuals or organisations who claim to know something, or worse, know everything.